 Coastal chloride concentrations are generally stable or decreasing over the evaluation cycle.
 The exception is in the southeastern portion of the Basin at Seascape where increasing chloride concentrations occurred at depths shallower than historically observed despite the protective groundwater elevation being met in the area's Purisima F unit representative monitoring well.
-This may be associated with an upward vertical gradients observed in deeper zones.
+This may be associated with an upward vertical gradient observed in deeper zones.
 It is uncertain what impact wells pumping from the overlying Aromas aquifer in the Seascape area have on observed chloride increases.
 Additional analysis is being conducted by the MGA to better understand pumping operations and dynamics, groundwater geochemistry, and to potentially delineate the onshore extent of seawater intrusion.

-Coastal groundwater elevations meet the MT and MO in some of the monitoring wells.
-This means the Basin remains in overdraft and some areas are at risk of further seawater intrusion.
+Coastal groundwater elevations meet the MT and MO in some, but not all, of the monitoring wells.
 Coastal areas that do not yet meet the MT should be able to meet the metrics through projects and management actions (PMAs) that decrease municipal groundwater demand and provide supplemental water supply.
+This means the Basin remains in overdraft at this time and some areas are at risk of further seawater intrusion.